 Security and the Internet of Things: looking at challenges, solutions and the need for a security by design approach in IoT business plans.

 The IoT is also generating a tsunami of risks and concerns in the areas of Internet of Things security, regulatory compliancy and data privacy.
 Security experts have warned that the Internet of Things is a cybersecurity nightmare and it’s only a matter of time before a large scale attack is unleashed, using IoT vulnerabilities.

-Such large scale attacks, using connected devices and the Internet of Things, have already happened as you know.
+Such large scale attacks, using connected devices and the IoT, have already happened as you know.